 The campaign led by the International Nestlé Boycott Committee primarily targets Nescafé, the corporation’s flagship product.
-But we would encourage you to boycott all Nestlé products until the company stops promoting its babymilk.
+But we would encourage you to boycott all Nestlé products until the company stops marketing its babymilk in ways that undermine breastfeeding and break marketing rules.
 Here is a guide to Nestlé’s principal brands in the UK.
 You will also find brand information on the Nestlé website at http://www.nestle.com/ and on national Nestlé websites.

 Nestlé UK Product List cards

 Credit-card size cards with the main UK brands on one side and a short explanation of the boycott on the other are available in our online Virtual Shop – click here.

 Click on the card to order – also see the Nestlé-Free Kit.

 Scroll down for the list on this page.